AnsonFeng1999/AnsonFeng1999/Collection/ListofContent.md

 * Complete Game demo: [**Demo**](https://leption.itch.io/iron-jungle) | A Playthrough Video: [**YouTube Video**](https://youtu.be/sWqLsdyJnhs)
 * A 2.5D platformer game with a unique grapple/swinging feature to help you to go up to the destination, developed using Unity3D.
-* Game Developer and Level Designer:
+* Game Engineer and Level Designer:
   * Developed the core movement, and grappling/swinging ability of the player using the SpringJoint feature; collaborated with the team to integrate animation and sound with the movement
   * Developed multiple platform behaviors, which various platforms can be created by changing the combination of behaviors
   * Designed **2** distinct levels (easy and medium difficulty)